anassaifi775/Myntra-Data-Analysis/README.md

 - `rating`: Rating of the product.
 - `rating_count`: rating count of the product.
 - `marked_price`: Marked price of the product.
-- `discounted_price`: Discounted price of the product. and various more
+- `discounted_price`: Discounted price of the product and various more

 ## Data Cleaning